 What Can You Do If You Can’t Pay Your Medical Bills?

 A visit to the doctor left you with a medical bill that you can’t pay...what can you do?
 The good news is that there are some options for medical debt relief that can help reduce the amount you owe (or make payments more affordable).
 Follow these step to get out of medical debt faster and for less than you owe:

 Check Your Bill: A surprising amount of medical bills include errors, and you might pay the price if you don’t catch them.
 When your bill arrives from the doctor, comb through it looking for services you didn’t receive or any duplicate charges.
 If you come across any services you don’t recognize, be sure to ask your healthcare provider for clarity to make sure it’s a service you actually received.

 Ask for a Payment Plan: Call your healthcare provider’s billing department and see if they allow patients to make multiple payments on the bill.
 Even better, ask if they have an interest-free payment option so you can make payments over time without racking up interest costs.

-Negotiate for Discounts: The words “discount” and “bill” may seem like they wouldn’t go together, but some providers do offer discounts if you can pay your bill within a certain number of days.
-Additionally, you can try to negotiate with your provider to get the bill lowered, though this may be difficult if you don’t have negotiation experience.
+Ask for Discounts: The words “discount” and “bill” may seem like they wouldn’t go together, but some providers do offer discounts if you can pay your bill within a certain number of days.
+Additionally, you can try to work something out with your provider to get the bill lowered, though this may be difficult if you don’t have experience playing this kind of hardball.
 Be sure to also ask about any income-base discounts, such as a sliding fee scale based on your earned income.

-Medical Debt Relief Service: Debt relief companies like Accredited Debt Relief may be able to help you pay off your medical bills.
-You’ll deposit a set amount into a special savings account every month.
-While you’re making those monthly payments, an experienced debt negotiators will speak to your healthcare provider on your behalf to try and get them to agree to lowering the total amount you owe.
+Medical Debt Solutions Service: Debt solutions companies like Accredited Debt Relief may be able to help you pay off your medical bills by lowering your monthly payments and working. on your behalf to lower the total amount you owe.